anshikkumartiwari/anshikkumartiwari/README.md

 ## Languages and Frameworks

-I consider myself a beginner and am geeting my hands on and trying to understand bit of evrything I get a chance to.
+I consider myself a beginner and am getting my hands on and trying to understand bit of evrything I get a chance to.
 Though, heres something that I've seriosly worked on.

 - **Python**: My primary language for scripting, automation, and web development.
 - **C**: The foundation of my understanding of low-level programming and system architecture.